 Korea Itinerary 14 Days – Day Five

-The coastline of Jeju is stunning!
-However, it is not that easy to get around.
-I struggled a lot to figure out buses and then ended up getting a taxi to take me for the day.
+The coastline of Jeju Island is stunning!
+However, it is not that easy to get around (are you noticing a theme in my Korea blog?).
+I struggled a lot to figure out the buses and then ended up getting a taxi to take me for the day.
 Even this was tough as the language barrier is huge.
 I did manage to visit:

 - Lizard Island

 - Sangumburi Crater

 - Manjanggul Cave

 This was perhaps the highlight of Jeju Island.
 It was a relief to get away from the weird almost industrial feeling Seogwipo!
 Do take your camera as there is much to photograph in these locations.

 However, I would highly recommend you take the stress out of it and by booking a day tour to cover these sites – there are lots of good tour options here.